dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/acute.md

 1. **Vowel quality** – it indicates a specific pronunciation for the vowel.
 2. **Stress** – it marks the stressed syllable in a word when stress is not predictable by default rules.

+The acute accent never appears on syllables whose stress and vowel quality are fully predictable by default rules.

 **Rule:** Only one accent (acute, grave, or circumflex) appears per word, except when a **diaeresis** is also present.